K-log/SOS-Project/journal.md

   - All the animations are broken due to the new character so those need to be fixed too.

 ### Week 3
+  - Fixed all the animations so now they are all fully functional again.
+  - remade the test level to better suit the new player character.
+  - Added a sword for the player character.
+  - Now working on getting combat animations to work.

 ### Week 4
 ### Week 5
 ### Week 6